PrdTTony/php-api-to-license-plugins-inc-/README.md

         1. If you want to make the license never expire type: forever
         2. If you want to add a date use this format: year-month-day  (Example: 2024-05-21)

-Forked from here and more details about the api: https://github.com/mevdschee/php-crud-api
+Api Forked from here and more details about the api: https://github.com/mevdschee/php-crud-api